-We are pleased to present our annual water quality report.
-As in years past, we are committed to delivering the best-quality drinking water possible.
-To that end, we remain vigilant in meeting the challenges of new regulations, source water protection, and water conservation, while continuing to serve the needs of all of our water users.
-Thank you for allowing us the opportunity to serve you and your family.
+We are once again pleased to present our annual water quality report covering all testing performed between January 1 and December 31, 2018.
+Over the years, we have dedicated ourselves to producing drinking water that meets all state and federal standards.
+We continually strive to adopt new methods for delivering the best-quality drinking water to you.
+As new challenges to drinking water safety emerge, we remain vigilant in meeting the goals of source water protection and water conservation while continuing to serve the needs of all our water users.